amamory-ursa/strassen-winograd/README.md

 The define --defsym=HEAP_SIZE=0x100000 (1MBytes) in Makefile-Orca-App was increased to allow more allocated memory.

-After a while (about 3 minutes), check the results
+After a while (about 1 minute), check the results

 ```
 cat logs/core\!.cpu_debug.log